donaldraymond/crystallography-scripts/README.md

 ### XDS_truncate.sh

-A script to create an MTZ file from XDS_ASCII.HKL and convert I to F. This script is superceeded by XDS_scale.sh since XDSCONV can convert I to F.
+A script to create an MTZ file from XDS_ASCII.HKL and convert I to F. This script is superseded by XDS_scale.sh since XDSCONV can convert I to F.